-The Group has US state credit carryforwards of US\$420,000 at December 31, 2016 (2015: US\$ 417,000; 2014: US\$ 404,000).
-A deferred tax asset of US\$277,000 (2015: US\$ 275,000; 2014: US\$ 404,000) in respect of US state credit carryforwards was not recognized in 2016 due to uncertainties regarding future full utilisation of these state credit carryforwards in the related tax jurisdiction in future periods.
+The Group has US state credit carryforwards of US\$436,000 at December 31, 2017 (2016: US\$420,000; 2015: US\$417,000).
+A deferred tax asset of US\$345,000 (2016: US\$ 277,000; 2015: US\$ 275,000) in respect of US state credit carryforwards was not recognised in 2017 due to uncertainties regarding future full utilisation of these state credit carryforwards in the related tax jurisdiction in future periods.

-10. LOSS ON DISCONTINUED OPERATIONS
+10. LOSS FOR THE YEAR ON DISCONTINUED OPERATIONS

 In October 2016, management decided to cease the development of Cardiac point-of-care tests on the Meritas platform.
 These products were being developed by the Group's subsidiary Fiomi Diagnostics ("Fiomi") located in Sweden.
 The decision to cease the development work and to close the Swedish operation came after the company held a meeting with the U.S. Food and Drug Administration ("FDA") in order to obtain an update on the Meritas Troponin premarket submission.
-At that meeting the FDA suggested that our submission should be withdrawn.
+At that meeting the FDA suggested that the submission should be withdrawn.
 The FDA made it known that any new point-of-care Troponin product would be required to demonstrate performance equivalent to the most recently cleared laboratory-based device.
-As there was no certainty that this level of performance could ever be achieved by the point-of-care Meritas product, even with the benefit of further development efforts, management decided there was no option but to cease the development work on Troponin I and the analyzer and its sister products, BNP and D-dimer.
+As there was no certainty that this level of performance could ever be achieved by the point-of-care Meritas product, even with the benefit of further development efforts, management decided to cease the development work on Troponin I and the analyzer and its sister products, BNP and D-dimer.

 Expenses, gains and losses relating to the discontinuation of the Cardiac point-of-care tests operation have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item (net of related taxes) on the face of the Consolidated Statement of Operations.
 The discontinued operation had no revenues since commencement as the products were still in their development phase.
-The loss on discontinued operations in 2016 includes the write off of the carrying value of all capitalised development costs, goodwill, property, plant and equipment, inventories and other assets associated with the Meritas project.
-It also includes the cost of closing the Swedish facility, mainly consisting of contractual obligations associated with terminating premises and supplier contracts, as well as redundancy costs for 41 employees.
-Lastly, loss on discontinued operations includes a charge in relation to foreign translation reserves which had been recognised in previous periods as a reserve movement.
+In 2016, the loss on discontinued operations included the write off of the carrying value of all capitalised development costs, goodwill, property, plant and equipment, inventories and other assets associated with the Meritas project.
+It also included a provision for the cost of closing the Swedish facility, mainly consisting of contractual obligations associated with terminating premises and supplier contracts, as well as redundancy costs for 41 employees.